-Article 50 of the Lisbon Treaty is close to being invoked and one of the key issues for businesses that either operate in the EU or plan to do so, is how to best protect their intellectual property and especially their trade marks.
+Brexit is on everyone’s minds.
+Article 50 of the Lisbon Treaty is close to being invoked.
+One of the key issues for businesses that either operate in the EU or plan to do so is how to best protect their intellectual property and especially their trade marks.

 The question is, what transition mechanism will be implemented to make this happen?
 At the moment, there is a conspicuous lack of clarity leaving existing owners of EU trade marks with a stark choice.

-Firstly, they can wait-and-see, and then implement the measures as required by the provisions of whatever mechanism is chosen.
+Firstly, they can wait-and-see.
+Then implement the measures as required by the provisions of whatever mechanism is chosen.

-But the lower-risk option is to apply for a UK trade mark now, the aim being to secure UK national rights as soon as possible and take away the uncertainty of the wait-and-see plan.
+But the lower-risk option is to apply for a UK trade mark now.
+The aim is to secure UK national rights as soon as possible and take away the uncertainty of the wait-and-see plan.

 This is a very complicated area and professional advice is essential to guide you through this decision-making process.

-For more information about Ward Trade Marks, please go to: https://www.wardtrademarks.com/ or call Bill Ward on 01223 421779BACK TO NEWS & OPINION
+For more information about Ward Trade Marks, please go to Ward Trade Marks or call Bill Ward on 01284 774841.